-Although not a close friend of Senator Cruz, I learned to know him reasonably well as a colleague at the Federal Trade Commission from mid-2001 until he left the Commission to return to Texas in 2003.
+Although not a close friend of Senator Cruz, I learned to know him well as a colleague at the Federal Trade Commission from mid-2001 until he left the Commission to return to Texas in 2003.
 During that time, we worked together on a number of projects, including efforts to curtail anticompetitive legislation pending in several states to protect incumbent businesses such as gasoline retailers and automobile dealerships, and a task force established by the FTC’s Chairman charged with looking into litigants’ abuses of legal immunities to the antitrust laws.
-The Chairman appointed Cruz to lead that task force, and I was one of several members.
+The Chairman appointed Cruz to lead that task force, and I was one of the members.

 In this capacity, I was able to observe Ted’s professional skills, his personal characteristics, and, significantly, his commitment to constitutionalism, the rule of law, and free-market economics.
 These personal observations impel me to conclude not only that Ted possesses the qualifications to be President in terms of intellect, temperament, and knowledge of the issues facing the country; but even more importantly, that he is uniquely the right person to lead America at this time in its history.